3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 Report:  /home/pietrushnic/storage/wdc/projects/2017/pcengines/apu/src/QuickStartGuide/report.html
 ```

-What is great about that.
-It is clean and can be easily understood.
-In addition
+What is great about that?
+Output is clean and can be easily understood.
+In
-it generate log and report.
-Report and log files are clean and eye-catching.
-So
+addition it generates log and report.
+Both generated files are clean and
-far so good.
+eye-catching.

 ## Let's try something real on PC Engines APU2